-Overweight and obesity are terms you might hear when children are above their healthiest weight and have too much body fat or an abnormal amount of body fat.
+Overweight and obesity are terms you might hear when children are above their healthiest weight.
 Obesity is a more serious form of overweight.

-Overweight and obesity happen when the energy children get from food and drinks is greater than the energy they use through physical activity, growing and other body processes.
+Overweight and obesity can happen for many reasons, including energy imbalance.
+This is when the energy children get from food and drinks is greater than the energy they use through physical activity, growing and other body processes.
 This extra energy gets stored as fat.

-Factors that influence healthy weight, overweight and obesity
+Lifestyle factors that influence weight, overweight and obesity: what you can do

-Many factors can put children at a higher risk of becoming overweight and obese.
+Many lifestyle factors can influence weight, overweight and obesity in children.
 These factors include:

 - family role models